Answers to Frequently Asked Questions

 Will the ReStore deliver?

 Yes.
 There is a $20.00 delivery fee for items purchased at the ReStore.
 Additional charges may apply for deliveries outside city limits.

 Where do items come from?

 The ReStore accepts donations from contractors, suppliers, individuals and organizations.
-Habitat of Lincoln County’s ReStore performs a valuable community service by diverting large amounts of reusable materials from landfills and providing these products to the public at affordable prices.
+Habitat of Lincoln County’s ReStore performs a valuable community service by diverting reusable materials from landfills and providing these products to the public at affordable prices.

 Will the ReStore come and pick up my donation?

 Yes!
 The ReStore is happy to pick up your donation for FREE.
 Just call the Newport ReStore at 541-264-8585 OR the Lincoln City ReStore at 541-614-1060 to schedule a pick up.
 The ReStore will do their best to add you to their schedule.
 We recommend that you give them as much advance notice as possible.

 Our inventory changes often, as we are receiving new items weekly.

 Please note that all HFHLC ReStores do their best to comply with all Federal and State safety standards and regulations.
 We can NOT accept any items that are recalled.
 Please check and make sure that any item you would like to donate is not a recalled item at the U.S. Consumer Product Safety Commission’s website: http://www.cpsc.gov/en/Recalls/

 - Appliances: Must be CLEAN and in working condition with all knobs present.
 Generally we accept appliances up to 7 years old.
 We will make exceptions for antique or vintage items that are in good working condition.